-MUSC 104-105 MUSIC THEORY I, II (3, 3) This study of the basic harmonic practices of tonal composers includes scales, intervals, chords, notation, rhythms, figured bass, harmonic progression, melody writing, and modulation.
+MUSC 104-105 MUSIC THEORY I, II (3, 3) Prerequisite for MUSC 104: MUSC 103 or equivalent.
+This study of the basic harmonic practices of tonal composers includes scales, intervals, chords, notation, rhythms, figured bass, harmonic progression, melody writing, and modulation.
 These courses must be taken in sequence.
-(Music majors must include MUSC 106-107 and MUSC 108-109 as correlative requirements.)
+MUSC 104 is offered each spring semester and MUSC 105 is offered each fall semester.
+Music majors must include MUSC 106-107 and MUSC 108-109 as corequisite requirements.

-MUSC 106-107 AURAL SKILLS I, II (1, 1) This course is designed to increase skills in aural perception of music.
+MUSC 106-107 AURAL SKILLS I, II (1, 1) Corequisite for MUSC 106: MUSC 104 or its equivalent.
+Corequisite for MUSC 107: MUSC 105 or its equivalent.
+This laboratory course is designed to increase skills in aural perception of music.
 Students develop skills in singing from notation and in notating music that they hear.
 These courses must be taken in sequence.
-(Required for music majors; to be taken concurrently with MUSC 104-105.)
+MUSC 106 is offered each spring semester and MUSC 107 is offered each fall semester.
+Music majors must include MUSC 104-105 and MUSC 108-109 as corequisite requirements.

-MUSC 108-109 PIANO CLASS I, II (1, 1) This course provides application of the principles of elementary theory to the keyboard.
+MUSC 108-109 PIANO CLASS I, II (1, 1) Corequisite for MUSC 108: MUSC 104.
+Corequisite for MUSC 109: MUSC 105.
+This laboratory course provides application of the principles of elementary theory to the keyboard.
 Students learn to play the major and minor scales, along with various harmonic formulae, and learn to improvise accompaniments to simple melodies.
 These courses must be taken in sequence.
-(Required for music majors; to be taken along with MUSC 104-105.)
+MUSC 108 is offered each spring semester and MUSC 109 is offered each fall semester.
+Successful completion of the Piano Proficiency Exam may substitute for these courses.
+Music majors must include MUSC 104-105 and MUSC 108-109 as corequisite requirements.